felixminom/better_i18n_django/README.md

 Usage: `python manage.py mergemessages -a app1 -l de -p jdoe_20220101 path/to/translated/PO/file`.

 * `cleanmessages`: finally, we need a way to delete the `extracted comments` added for the project and also the temporary file created in `extractmessages` step.
-The `cleanmessages` command allow us to do both things.
+The `cleanmessages` command allows us to do both things.
 Usage: `python manage.py cleanmessages -l de -p jdoe_20220101`

 * The `compilemessages` command will need to be run exactly as it is in the original workflow.
 One last